A vet inserting a microchip into a dog.

 A third of all family pets will get lost at some point during their lives.
 Parents of skittish pets can attest to the fact that many make a break for it on a regular basis.
 Loud noises from fireworks can exacerbate this issue during the summer months, but pets get separated from their families all year round.
 That’s why microchips have become a must-have piece of technology for dog and cat lovers across the nation.

-Veterinarians implant these small, electronic devices through a minimally-invasive procedure.
+Veterinarians implant these small, electronic devices through a minimally invasive procedure.
 Once the chip is in place, its serial number is added to at least one of several databases alongside the pet owner’s contact information.
+These databases are essential for reuniting lost pets with their families — but only if the information is accurate and up to date.

 Microchip Fast Facts

-The American Veterinary Medical Association and HomeAgain, a manufacturer of microchips, have collected survey data from pet owners over the last several years.
+The American Veterinary Medical Association (AVMA) has collected survey data from pet owners over the last several years.
 They provide a snapshot of microchip efficacy:

 While they’re not a guarantee, microchips dramatically increase the chances of a reunion with your lost dog or cat.
 Providing for thousands and thousands of homecomings, they’ve led to many inspiring stories.
 Some pets, the AVMA reports, have returned home despite traveling thousands of miles and experiencing months of separation.